boushib/portfolio/README.md

-# My personal portfolio
+# ElB Portfolio

+This is my personal portfolio.
 Built using React.js, Redux & TypeScript.

 ## Dependencies